What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 Beyond the Slang, What Really Matters

 At the end of the day, HTN, MTN, and LTN are just TikTok’s latest way of ranking attractiveness, borrowed from looksmaxxing and mewing forums.
-It’s entertaining, sure, but it can also mess with your head if you take it too literally.

 Here’s the bigger truth: